qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 - Filtered hits for the species are ordered by identity
 - A systematic sample of {{ config.CRITERIA.PHYLOGENY_MAX_HITS_PER_SPECIES }} hits is taken, including the first and last hit

-The aim is that a species with 200 hits of alignment identities between 90-95% would result in a sample of hits with identities as follows (assuming a bimodal distribution representing two taxonomic clades, and sample size of n=5):
+The aim is that a species with 200 hits of alignment identities between 90-95% would result in a sample of hits with identities similar to the following (assuming a bimodal distribution representing two taxonomic clades, and sample size of n=6):

+- 90.0%
 - 90.3%
 - 90.5%
 - 94.8%
-- 95.1%
+- 94.8%
-- 95.2%
+- 95.0%

 <p class="alert alert-info">
-    The workflow has a default value of `PHYLOGENY_MAX_HITS_PER_SPECIES=1000` so that the sampling described above is not implemented unless the workflow administrator decides to limit this number to constrain tree size.
+    The workflow has a default value of <code>PHYLOGENY_MAX_HITS_PER_SPECIES=1000</code> so that the sampling described above is not implemented unless the workflow administrator decides to limit this number to constrain tree size.
 Setting this sample size too low would result in poor quality trees that may give a false impression of genetic diversity to the user.
 </p>

 A FASTA sequence is then written by extracting the nucleotide sequence from each of the selected hits, and adding the query sequence.